lzarus/autoscale-azure-app-service-plan/README.md

 # Scale Up and Down App Service Plan

-This script is designed to scale up and Down Azure App Service Plans in multiple subscriptions and resource groups.
+This script is designed to scale up or down Azure App Service Plans in multiple subscriptions and resource groups.

 ## Configuration